manikbiradar0/contactBook/README.md

 # Angular Contact Book with TypeScript

 The goal of this Contact Book app is to provide a simple way to maintain contact information.
-The sample relies on the Angular CLI to build the application.
+It allows us to browse through a list of the contacts, give the ability to add and edit selected contact.
+We can also delete or mark a contact as active or inactive.
+The sample relies on Angular CLI to build the application.

 ### [Demo URL (Firebase App)]